Can you keep live plants with goldfish? Will they all get eaten? What kind of live plants are suitable for a goldfish tank?

 The answer to the first question is a very definite yes!
 You absolutely can keep live plants with goldfish, and you don’t have to be an expert to do it.
-As long as you choose the right kind of plant then – even if you’re a beginner – there’s no reason to avoid live plants in favor of plastic or silk fakes.
+As long as you choose the right kind of plant then there’s no reason to avoid live plants in favor of plastic or silk fakes.

 Even with fast-growing plants though, one potential problem with keeping live plants with goldfish is that they may get dislodged from the substrate.
 Goldfish like to dig around in gravel and pull on plants, which can cause your nicely arranged display to become uprooted and float around the tank.
 However, this problem can usually be solved by attaching a weighted base to the plant or tying it to a rock or ornament.